quixio/quix-cli/docs/cli-quickstart.md

 View a graph representation of your local pipeline:

 ```
-quix local pipeline view
+quix pipeline view
 ```

 If you have VSCode installed, the pipeline is displayed in the IDE for you, otherwise the pipeline is displayed on your default browser:

 ![VSCode pipeline view](./images/cli/vscode-pipeline-view.png)

-When you update your `quix.yaml` using the command `quix local pipeline update`, the visualization is updated for you.
+When you update your `quix.yaml` using the command `quix pipeline update`, the visualization is updated for you.

 ## Step 11: Run your pipeline

 Run your pipeline in Docker based on your `quix.yaml` file:

 ```
-quix local pipeline up
+quix pipeline up
 ```

 You'll see various console messages displayed in your terminal.
 When these have finished, then your deployed services are running in Docker.